|« PreviousNext »|

 If you have more than one AMI you want to sell, this section can help you decide whether to create one or multiple DevPay products to cover your AMIs.

-To recap the basic process for creating a paid AMI: you register a DevPay product, receive a product code, and associate the product code with your AMI (for more information, see Summary of How Paid AMIs Work).
+To recap the basic process for creating a paid AMI: you register a DevPay product, receive a product code, and associate the product code with your AMI (for more information, see Process for Creating and Using Paid AMIs).
 Your customers must sign up for your product before they can launch instances of your AMI.

 You can associate the product code with multiple AMIs, but each AMI can have only one product code.
 After an AMI is associated with your product code, it sells for the price you set when you registered the DevPay product.
-For information about what happens to the product code when you rebundle an AMI, see The Product Code and AMI Rebundling.
+For information about what happens to the product code when you rebundle an AMI, see Inheriting the Product Code of your Paid AMI.

 What if you have more than one AMI to sell?
 For example, let's say you have two Linux/UNIX AMIs and three Windows AMIs to sell.
 You have three options (also illustrated in the following figure):